mattispanhan/mattispanhan/README.md

 ### 🚀 I'm working on
 - My second business, **Seelfo**

-- Finishing my final semester in Computer Science (Cégep)
+- My studies in Statistics and Computer Science at McGill University

 ---